k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 ### Step 1

 - The batch command (or migrate) is executed from a Fabric node.
 This node (Node 1) will assume the role of Coordinator all along this process.
-- A job process for this batch command is started.
+- A job process for this batch command starts.

 ### Step 2

 - The node responsible for the overall execution of the migration process is selected in the Fabric cluster as per the nodes allocation rules described in the [Affinity](10_jobs_and_batches_affinity.md#affinity-properties) article.
 - This node (Node 3) is referred to as the Job Owner node.
-- The job Owner Node initiates the migration's statistic collection process
+- The Job Owner node initiates the migration's statistic collection process.

 ### Step 3